-A very popular yearbook theme choice is music; you can put your own unique personality on this theme and really experiment with the design.
+A very popular design trend is having a music yearbook theme; you can put your own unique personality on this theme and really experiment with the design.
 In this post we are looking at music-related theme design tips and ideas.

 Another great idea is to include song lyrics in your yearbook, either on every page or just at the start of each section.
 The lyrics could be a record of favourite artists of your generation, or they could be lyrics which fit that specific section of your yearbook i.e. ‘Never Forget’ by Take That for photo pages, ‘We are the Champions’ by Queen for sports pages, etc. Remember to include the artist’s name after the lyrics and perhaps include a citation page at the back of your yearbook listing each artist, song title and year that you’ve used – especially if the songs are particularly relevant to your time in education.

 For something more upbeat, silhouettes of people dancing or waving their arms in the air work very well as part of your yearbook page background, or as clipart to dot around your page.